 Programs and Opportunities Available

 Your Club and/or Association can be more inclusive by offering the All Abilities Membership with Netball NSW.
-By offering the subsidised affiliation cost of $29.49, you can help reduce the financial barrier to enable people with disability to be a part of our game.
+By offering the subsidised affiliation cost, you can help reduce the financial barrier to enable people with disability to be a part of our game.
 All Abilities Players are defined as any person who holds a valid concession card for a disability pension and/or a member of Sports Inclusion Australia.
 Subsidised cost for the 2020 season is TBC.

 By providing opportunities for people with disabilities to participate in Netball, we are also introducing more people to the sport and promoting the benefits of an active and social lifestyle.